0xStacker/HashFit/README.md

 ### Epic Keys

 Epic keys by design are meant to be used as minor discount coupons across both categories of drops.

----

-## Why This Model Works

-### 1. Culture Over Complexity

-Users don’t need to understand DeFi, staking, or DAOs.

-They simply:

-- Buy clothing
-- Earn identity “tag” for the purchase
-- Get their purchased item

----

-### 2. Physical × On-Chain Symbiosis

-- The clothing is real and wearable
-- The identity is permanent and verifiable
-- Neither is meaningful without the other

----

-### 3. Anti-Flip by Design

-- Identity SBTs are non-transferable
-- Keys distributed randomly for fairness

-This aligns incentives with **long-term supporters**, not short-term flippers.